a-flyleaf/omori/doors/heardle.md

 css: "main img{float:left; max-width:50%; margin-right:1em;} main{overflow:auto;} header.box{padding:.5em 1em;} ul a{font-weight:bold; display:inline-block;} main li{margin:.5em 0;} li span{display:inline-block;}"

 heardle:
+  - date: 2023-03-03
+    num: 135
+    rec: 🔉⬛️⬛️🟩⬜️⬜️⬜️
+    ost: A Red Shape
+    bc: a-red-shape
+    note: Well, that was tricky!
+Nothing from the first second, nothing <em>recognizable</em> from the second, and at the third try I just speedran everything short from the OST.
+(Along the way, discovered that cursed Something battle theme is indeed on the OST (wiki fails again there); it's <a href="https://omori.bandcamp.com/track/fade">#066 Fade</a>.)
   - date: 2023-03-02
     num: 134
     rec: 🔊🟩⬜️⬜️⬜️⬜️⬜️